Arkansas Headwaters Recreation Area

 Parkdale to Cañon City

-Parkdale Recreation Site provides public access before the river enters the Royal Gorge.
-From this peaceful spot, the river plunges into the Royal Gorge, the Arkansas River's most famous achievement.
+Parkdale Recreation Site provides public access before the river enters the Royal Gorge (Class V).
+From this peaceful spot, the river plunges into the Royal Gorge, also called the Grand Canyon of the Arkansas.
 Over millions of years, the river carved through the hard rock of the Royal Gorge Plateau, forming the 1,000-foot walls of the gorge.

 Two people in a boat, paddling down the river